mathy/mathy_envs/website/docs/observations.md

+Mathy Env observations contain a rich set of features, and can optionally be normalized to the range 0-1.

+Let's quickly review how we go from AsciiMath text inputs to a set of feature for neural networks to consume:

-## Text Preprocessing
+## Text -> Observation

-Mathy processes an input problem by parsing its text into a tree, converting that into a sequence of features for each node in the tree, and concatenating those features with the current environment state, time, type, and valid action mask.
+[Mathy Core](https://core.mathy.ai) processes an input problem by parsing its text into a tree, then mathy envs convert that into a sequence of nodes/values, and finally those features are concatenated with the current environment time, type, and valid action mask.

 ### Text to Tree

-A problem text is [encoded into tokens](/cas/tokenizer), then [parsed into a tree](/cas/parser) that preserves the order of operations while removing parentheses and whitespace.
+A problem text is [encoded into tokens](https://core.mathy.ai/api/tokenizer), then [parsed into a tree](https://core.mathy.ai/api/parser) that preserves the order of operations while removing parentheses and whitespace.
 Consider the tokens and tree that result from the input: `-3 * (4 + 7)`

 **Tokens**

 `tokens:-3 * (4 + 7)`

-** tree**
+**Tree**

 `mathy:-3 * (4 + 7)`

 Please observe that the tree representation is more concise than the tokens array because it doesn't have nodes for hierarchical features like parentheses.

-Converting text to trees is accomplished with the [expression parser](/cas/parser):
+Converting text to trees is accomplished with the [expression parser](https://core.mathy.ai/api/parser):

 ```python
 {!./snippets/envs/text_to_tree.py!}